Cortland Sport Management

 The Cortland Sport Management Department is an academic department at the State University of New York (SUNY) at Cortland.
 The department features the only undergraduate and graduate sport management degree programs in the SUNY system.
 Cortland Sport Management, which has a focus on information technology, digital media in sport, and the internationalization of sport, and prepares students for careers in sport business through a theory-to-practice model of learning.
 The department houses the Sport Media and Technology Learning Center and the Dartfish USA Northeast Training Center.
 The student-run Cortland Sport Management Club is one of the largest student organizations on campus.

-Faculty

-Notable faculty who have been a part of the Cortland Sport Management department: